nkohari/nate.io/content/writing/take-the-money-and-run.md

 thumbnail: winter.webp
 ---

-{% image src="winter.webp" alt="Two people walking down a road covered in snow" /%}
+{% image src="winter.webp" alt="Two people walking down a road covered in snow" corners="xl" /%}

 {% lead-in %}It was January{% /lead-in %}, and the weather was fucking bleak.
 It'd been freezing and overcast for as long as I could remember.
 Sometimes during winter in Akron, it feels like the sun sets in November and doesn't rise until March.